Pride Month at Laurier

 Associate Professor, Sociology

 Why do young people typically make it sound like bad news when they come out of the closet?
-Aguinaldo is analyzing real-life recordings of “coming out” conversations to learn how we perpetuate the assumption of heteronormativity.
+Aguinaldo is analyzing real-life recordings of “coming out” conversations to understand what we convey when we say, “I’m gay.”
 Learn more.

 Giselle Dias